yellowberryHN/redive/docs/info/data/tables.md

 | NormaGaugeMiss      | *IntProperty* | `-5`          | Health to add when hitting the note with Miss judgement      |

 ### NoteDesignTable
-Setting, Mask (0-4), used to control the background dimming.
+Setting, Note Thickness (0-4), used to control how thick notes are visually on the playfield.

 ### NotesColorTable
 List of note color definitions, used by [MusicSelectOptionNoteColorTable](#musicselectoptionnotecolortable).